randdvorak/SQLClient/SQLClient/README.md

-#  SQLClient - Native Microsoft SQL Server client updated to allow stored procedure calls
+#  SQLClient - Native Microsoft Objective-C SQL Server client updated to allow stored procedure calls

 ## Microsoft SQL Server does not return out parameters unless a call is made using dbrpcsend, this library remedies that